sweattep/modern_quotes/README.md

 >Sell the lifestyle

+>An output column's name can be used to refer to the column's value in ORDER BY and GROUP BY clauses, but not in the WHERE or HAVING clauses; there you must write out the expression instead

 >People with disabilities are the largest minority group in our country, and the only group any one of us can become a member of at any time.

 >I never imagined that marriage would become a haven for me!
 But it has, and from that experience all I can say is I carry remorse for insisting on such an independent life.
 It wasn’t conducive for me in the full arc of the last half century.